 I am a regularly confused person with mixed feelings on where he is going in life and a sense of discontent with himself that he has not yet reconciled with reality.
 Also, I write overly pretentious self-summaries on dating websites.
 If I could make a living off words that don't make sense, by god, I would be rich.

 The more time I spend on this website, the more I become convinced that I may well be its most boring man.
 I see profiles with stuff like, "I am always being creative, I volunteer at a hospital for mentally disabled animals with drug addictions before spending my evenings at an orphanage for disenfranchised White Martians, and then I get three hours of sleep while simultaneously practicing photography and cliff-diving needlepoint."
-And I think, "well, I, uh...I played some Morrowind today."
-This place is giving me a complex.
+And I think, "well, I came home from work, ran around with my dog and played some Morrowind, so...points for me."